alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

       * in the params section, change the subtitle to whatever you want
       * put your logo into the image folder, and change the logo section to point to your own logo.
       * remove the # at the back of _hideAuthor = true_ and change the true to false if you want your name to show on every article.
+      * in the **author** section, put all your social media details there if you want to.
+      * The menu.main represent all the menu on the navbar, removing or adding will remove or add a new menu to the navbar, and of course the URL points to a particular page or post so be sure to configure it appropriately